baedert/corebird/README.md

   - `dd` - delete
   - `Return` - Show tweet details

-## Will this work on distribution XYZ?
-  I don't know.
-If you can satisfy all the dependencies, probably yes but you'd most likely still have to compile and install it from source (that is, if no one else makes packages).

 ## Translations

   Since February 2014, there's a [Corebird project on Transifex](https://www.transifex.com/projects/p/corebird)

 ## Contributing